wertick01/dclib/README.md

 | 6.2 | POST | /api/reserved/reserve | Reserve book |
 | 6.3 | PUT | /api/reserved/return | Return reserved book |
 | 6.4 | PUT | /api/reserved/confirm | Confirm the return of the book |

-## Description

-- For what?
-This api is a small online library within **Digital clouds** and is designed to share books between employees, drop them off and keep a record of them.

 ## Installation and build guide